Marion Military Institute: History

-The U.S. Army Early Commissioning Program was established at MMI in 1968 by Park Place.
-In 1971, MMI became coeducational.
+The U.S. Army Early Commissioning Program was established at MMI in 1968, and in 1971, MMI became coeducational.
 In March 2006, the Alabama state legislature passed a resolution placing MMI under the auspices of the Alabama Department of Postsecondary Education.
 MMI became "the State Military College of Alabama".
 As part of the transition to a public institution, Marion phased out its high school program.
 In May 2009, the last high school class graduated from Marion Military Institute's Preparatory School Program, a program that traced its origins back to 1887.

 In 2011, an MMI counselor Reginald Marable filed a lawsuit against the school after not being retained.
 Marable claimed he was harassed and fired for bringing up allegations that the school was discriminating against black students, including the idea that race mixing was forbidden.
 The United States District Court Southern District of Alabama ruled in the school's favor.
 In 2014, the plaintiff lost again on appeal, the court noting that racial animus was not a sufficient reason for ruling in the plaintiff's favor.

 Cadet structure

-The Corps of Cadets is organized into a battalion consisting of the Headquarters staff and six companies including Band, A, B, C, D, and E. A cadet lieutenant colonel command and control of headquarters and five companies of cadets as the battalion commander.
+The Corps of Cadets is organized into a battalion consisting of the Headquarters staff and six companies including Band, A, B, C, D, and E. A cadet lieutenant colonel exercises command and control of headquarters and five companies of cadets as the battalion commander.
 Each company has a cadet captain commanding, a cadet first lieutenant executive officer, two cadet second lieutenant platoon leaders, a cadet first sergeant, and two cadet sergeant first class platoon sergeants.
 Each platoon normally has three to four squads and each squad is led by a cadet staff sergeant.
-Each squad leader has a team leader serving with the rank of cadet sergeant or corporal, depending on experience and ability.